 Normally, the hormone insulin is secreted by the pancreas in low amounts.
 When you eat a meal, sugar (glucose) from food stimulates the pancreas to release insulin.
 The amount that is released is proportional to the amount that is required by the size of that particular meal.

 Insulin's main role is to help move certain nutrients -- especially sugar -- into the cells of the body's tissues.
 Cells use sugars and other nutrients from meals as a source of energy to function.

 Weight loss.
-The loss of sugar in the urine means a loss of calories which provide energy and therefore many people with high sugars lose weight.
+The loss of sugar in the urine means a loss of calories; therefore, many people with high sugars lose weight.
 (Dehydration also contributes to weight loss.)

 Diabetic ketoacidosis (DKA).
 Without insulin and because the cells are starved of energy, the body breaks down fat cells.
 Products of this fat breakdown include acidic chemicals called ketones that can be used for energy.
 Levels of these ketones begin to build up in the blood, causing an increased acidity.
 The liver continues to release the sugar it stores to help out.
-Since the body cannot use these sugars without insulin, more sugars piles into the blood stream.
-The combination of high excess sugars, dehydration, and acid build up is known as "ketoacidosis" and can be life-threatening if not treated immediately.
+Because the body cannot use these sugars without insulin, more sugar piles into the bloodstream.
+The combination of high excess sugars, dehydration, and acid buildup is known as "ketoacidosis" and can be life-threatening if not treated immediately.